magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

 title: Creating a simple server
 ---

-This tutorial teaches the basics of reading and writing an UPWARD specification file by creating a simple web server that returns a "Hello World" message.
+This tutorial teaches the basics of reading and writing an UPWARD specification file by creating a simple web server that returns a "Hello World" string.

 ## Prerequisites